Vonage/vivid/common/fontier/readme.md

-# Vivid Fonts loading
+# Vivid Fonts

-As part of the One Vonage unified branding and look'n'feel experience, we are to provide a common Web fonts set.
+As part of the One Vonage unified branding and look'n'feel experience, we are providing a common Web fonts set.
 Our font loading service will load a [variable fonts](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide) for any supporting platform, while falling back to the static fonts on the non-supporting ones.

-There are two API approaches to get init the fonts in your application:
+There are two API approaches to init the fonts in your application:
-* `CSS` driven - reference a single `CSS` stylesheet
+* `CSS` driven - link a single `CSS` stylesheet to rule them all
 * `JS/TS` driven - import our module and invoke the API method

-See more details about each of those approaces down below.
+See more details about each of those approaches down below.

 To use Vivid fonts in your application please apply the following `CSS` rule:
 ```